top of page

 About Us

-Dark Matter Materials Inc. was incorporated in July 2022, as a spin-off from the University of Alberta, Dept. of Chemistry.
-DMM was founded with proprietary technologies for energy-efficient carbonization and catalytic gasification of industrial process waters, producing carbon-free dry tailings and hydrogen.
+Dark Matter Materials Inc. was incorporated in July 2022, and founded with proprietary technologies for energy-efficient carbonization and catalytic gasification of industrial process waters, producing carbon-free dry tailings and hydrogen.
 The processes can be operated independently or in tandem.

 DMM is being accelerated by Applied Quantum Materials Inc., a global leader in silicon nanomaterials.